SPARK DATA CENTER

 Information, ingenuity and fresh ideas

 With more than 200 data center projects already under our belts around the world, the RLB team drew on our dynamic project database and deep knowledge of best practice benchmarks to contain costs and deliver value-for-money.
-As the data centre sector reaches an estimated US$60 billion by the end of 2020, RLB is ready with the information, ingenuity and fresh ideas to bring imagination to life.
+As the data center sector reaches an estimated US$60 billion by the end of 2020, RLB is ready with the information, ingenuity and fresh ideas to bring imagination to life.

 The ground-breaking modular design and state-of-the-art engineering demanded a project team that could look beyond business as usual.
 RLB’s team kept a close eye on cost control throughout the design development, value engineering and construction phases to ensure the project delivered value for money.